 Inventory or material balance control is an important part of process control.
-In the literature, many rules have been proposed to held in designing such systems, but their justification is often unclear.
-The main contribution of this paper is to proposed the more general selfconsistency rule for evaluating inventory control systems.
+In the literature, many rules have been proposed to help in designing such systems, but their justification is often unclear.
+The main contribution of this paper is to propose the more general localconsistency rule for evaluating inventory control systems.
 Consistency means that the steadystate mass balances (total, component and phase) for the individual units and the overall plant are satisfied.
-In addition, self-consistency is a desired property, meaning that the mass balances are satisfied locally with local inventory loops only.
+In addition, local-consistency is a desired property, meaning that the local mass balances are satisfied with local inventory loops only.